-K Chess is the author of FAMOUS MEN WHO NEVER LIVED (Tin House Books, 2019).
-Her short fiction has appeared in The Chicago Tribune’s Printer’s Row Journal, PANK, Salon, Tor.com and other outlets.
+Longer bio: K Chess is the author of FAMOUS MEN WHO NEVER LIVED (Tin House Books, 2019).
+Her writing has appeared in The Chicago Tribune’s Printer’s Row Journal, PANK, Salon, Tor.com and other outlets.
 Her short stories have been honored by the Nelson Algren Literary Award and the Pushcart Prize.
 K earned a BA from Vassar College and an MFA from Southern Illinois University.
-K was awarded the W.K.
-Rose Fellowship in the Creative Arts for fiction writing in 2008/2009 and was named as Finalist for the Writers’ Room of Boston Fellowship in 2018.
-She teaches writing at GrubStreet in Boston and Rhode Island, and reads fiction for Quarterly West.
+She was awarded a W.K.
+Rose Fellowship in the Creative Arts.
+She reads fiction for Quarterly West and teaches writing at GrubStreet in Boston and Rhode Island.

 K’s work explores issues of identity and belonging, and the ways people communicate (or fail to communicate) across lines of experience.
 She enjoys pop culture, casual eavesdropping, and third-person autobiography.
 She recently changed her name for super-official reasons, and lives in Providence, Rhode Island with her wife and daughter.

 Interview with K in The Rumpus, March 2019.